cidgoh/DataHarmonizer/README.md

     ```bash
     wget https://github.com/MIxS-MInAS/extension-ancient/raw/refs/tags/v0.3.2/src/mixs/schema/ancient.yml
     ```

-    >[!WARNING]
-    > For the core MIxS + MinAS combninations this point you may need to do some extensive manual modifications
-    > namely, deleting irrelevant combinations and extensions, and creating a new combination.
-    > BRAIN DUMP:
-    >  - OR JUST GO ADDITIVE AND SET ALL ENTRIES TO FALSE IN MENU.JSON?
-    >  - THEN NEED TO ADD ADDITIONAL CLASSES YAML OF COMBINATION FOR MERGING WITH MAIN

   - Write a txt file called (`dh_class_text.txt`) which includes the text for an additional classed called [`dh_interface` class](https://github.com/cidgoh/DataHarmonizer?tab=readme-ov-file#making-templates)
   - Inject this class into the `schema.yaml` file with e.g. `sed -i '/^classes:/r dh_class_text.txt' schema.yml`